Coronavirus: the latest information including visitor restrictions & symptom screening >>

 The Centers for Disease Control and Prevention (CDC) recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain, such as grocery stores and pharmacies, while visiting your doctor, and traveling on public transportation.

 The virus can spread via respiratory droplets between people interacting in close proximity, such as coughing, sneezing or talking.
+Read more about how COVID-19 spreads.
 Wearing a face covering in public can help protect others if you are infected with the virus and don’t know it, since you can transmit the virus to others before showing symptoms.

 If we all abide, we’ll all be better protected.
 Wearing a mask can also help you keep your hands away from your mouth and nose, which can help reduce your own risk.